Towson Town Center

 Towson Town Center is a large indoor shopping mall located in Towson, Maryland.
-It was the largest indoor shopping mall in Maryland prior to the completion of Arundel Mills in late 2000 in Hanover and the 2007 expansion of Westfield Annapolis.
+It was the largest indoor shopping mall in Maryland prior to the completion of Arundel Mills in late 2000 in Hanover and the 2007 expansion of Annapolis Mall.

 History

 Towson Plaza was an open-air mall built in 1952 on ground originally sold by Goucher College.
 Towson Plaza was built next to the Towson location of Hutzler's which has since closed and been redeveloped.
 Towson Plaza was one of the earliest multi-level shopping centers.
 Much of that original structure remains incorporated into the current mall as its two lower levels.
 The mall was enclosed in 1973, and renovated in 1982 with the opening of Hecht's across the parking lot.
 Lawrence Rachuba and the DeChiaro group were the developers.

 Over the years, stores and attractions were added on to increase traffic in the mall and make it more competitive with other malls in the area.
 One memorable effort was Gadgets restaurant and arcade.
 It was a Warner Bros. themed restaurant with animatronic characters performing periodic shows on stage, which opened and closed in the early 1980s.
 Some of the original stores survived this era but later closed, including Hess Shoes, Loewmeyer's, and Friendly's.
 The Level 1 center court featured The Garden Cafe and a dandelion fountain at its entrance.
 The glass elevator was installed between the old escalators.
 During the 1991 renovation, the fountain was replaced with a smaller one.
 In 1999, the popular theme restaurant, Rainforest Cafe opened in the mall and was a tenant for the next ten years, closing in January 2009.
 Bistro Sensations took the place of Garden Cafe in 2000 and has since gone out of business.

 The third and fourth floors were developed by The Hahn Company, later TrizecHahn, and opened in October 1991.
 It included the addition of the Arbor Terrace food court on Level 3.
 New fountains were added to the Nordstrom court and third floor courts along with a glass elevator connecting Levels 3 and 4.
 The upper floors sit above a parking garage while access to the lower levels form a downhill pattern, as much of the mall property was built on a slope.
 The 2007 expansion described below expanded the older first and second floors toward Dulaney Valley Road.
 The mall was sold to The Rouse Company in 1998 years before it was acquired by General Growth Properties.
 All GGP properties were transferred to Brookfield Properties in 2018.